pdxalba/gitCommands/gitCommands.md

-git merge   merge changes in to remote (for the branch you're in) git pull    combines a fetch and merge (for the branch you're in) git pull --all  does a pull for all the branches you're tracking
+git merge   merge changes in to remote (for the branch you're in) git pull    combines a fetch and merge (for the branch you're in) git pull --all  does a pull for all the branches you're tracking git pull --rebase  rewinds local branch,  brings in changes from github and then reapplies any changes on the local branch

 git push -u origin <local branch name>  pushing a branch to remote for the 1st time git push origin :<remote branch name>   deletes a branch from the remote repo.
 Needs the ":" before the branch name